e-Sharp/cpp_primitive_recursive_functions/README.md

 # Primitive Recursive Functions in C++

 This library provides facilities to play around with primitive and general recursive functions.
-It is designed for educational purposes such that the syntax is as simple and natural as possible.
+It was done for experimental purposes as other languages would be much more fitting for educationnal purposes.

-It also enables important features:
+Some important features are:
 - Strong static typing
 - Compile-time evaluation
 - Intellegible compilation errors